Skip to main content

 Paceña Beer (Paceña)

-La Paz's signature beer, part of Bolivia's regional beer culture.
-Each major city has its own beer: Paceña in La Paz, Ducal in Santa Cruz, and Taquiña in Cochabamba.
+La Paz's hometown beer.
+Bolivia's big cities each have one of their own: Paceña in La Paz, Ducal in Santa Cruz, and Taquiña in Cochabamba.

 beer4-5%